Friends, families and even fellow doctors often ask me how they should go about seeing an Ear, Nose & Throat (ENT) specialist in Singapore.

-These ENT conditions include sensitive nose (Rhinitis), sinusitis, tonsillitis (infection of the tonsils), ear infections, snoring and obstructive sleep apnoea.
+These common ENT conditions include sensitive nose (rhinitis), sinusitis, tonsillitis (infection of the tonsils), ear infections, snoring, and obstructive sleep apnoea.
 It also includes uncomplicated head & neck lumps (e.g thyroid nodules).

 Likewise, a patient with a complex sinus anatomy, who had failed previous sinus surgery and are considering revision sinus surgery or who has severe nasal polyps should consider seeing a Rhinologist.

-In general, if there is a need to undergo a nasoendoscopy (scope through the nose and throat region under local anaesthesia), the cost of the consultation, scope and medications can be medisave claimable (up to SGD 250 in most public hospital and up to SGD550 in some private ENT clinic).
+In general, if there is a need to undergo a nasoendoscopy (scope through the nose and throat region under local anaesthesia), the cost of the consultation, scope and medications can be Medisave claimable (up to SGD 250 in most public hospital and up to SGD 550 in some private ENT clinics).